Much fresher who want to build a career in IT opt for software testing as a stepping stone.

 @ Freshers/Job Seekers: My views/suggestions

-#1: Be Passionate About Testing: Remove all other tracks/paths that you’re working on. e.g.. one fresher may be searching job on oracle, c, c++, java, testing, bla, bla bla.
+#1: Be Passionate About Testing: Remove all other tracks/paths that you’re working on. e.g. one fresher may be searching job on Oracle, c, c++, java, testing, blah, blah, blah.
 If you want to get into testing, Just keep testing path – NOTHING ELSE.
 If not today, tomorrow you get the job.
-But till that time keep mastering testing skills!!!
+But until that time keep mastering testing skills!!!

-#2: Have the Right Skills Required For the Job: This is achievable just through friends/relatives who are already working or from good institutes.
-Don’t draw any pictures/conclusions blindly (just by assumptions).
-This definitely kill your interviews!!!
+#2: Have the Right Skills Required For The Job: This is achievable just through friends/relatives who are already working or from good institutes.
+Don’t draw any pictures/conclusions blindly (just my assumptions).
+This definitely kills your interviews!!!
 Learn Learn Learn.
 Google online, Practice Practice Practice.

 #4: Bust All Myths: Well said.
 No primary.
 No secondary.